SyncfusionExamples/ej2-bootsrtap3-scss/README.md

 **src/index.js**: The JavaScript file which initiates the EJ2 components.

-**src/datasource.js**: The JSON datasource is maintained for Data components.
+**src/datasource.js**: The JSON data is maintained for data components.
 Example: DataGrid

 **styles/_bootstrap-variables.scss**: Bootstrap3 SCSS variables are placed inside this file.